alexarguello/flatmap-docs-kit/docusaurus-resource/docs/00-getting-started/05-new-to-java/_intro.md

 # feature-priority: high         # suggested / medium / high
 # feature-responsible: openjdk   # community / openjdk / oracle-architects / jsr / vendor:redhat / project-lead:<name>
 ---

+This is a stub to kindly onboard newcomers with a Hello World, a Hello OpenAI, and many more resources underneath